-Information shown in these charts will never be published today in golf magazines, because their advertisers wouldn’t profit from it.
+Information shown in these charts will never be published in golf magazines tody, because their advertisers wouldn’t profit from it.
 But once in awhile, an article sneaks by the censors like this one printed a long time ago in the February 1987 issue of Golf Digest.
 In answer to the question; “How would an amateur determine his best flex?”
 David Graham claimed “The best way to do this is to build a set around a favorite club’s shaft flex.
 I don’t believe 1 percent of golfers are playing with proper shaft flex and the shaft is 98 percent of a golf club for hitting more consistent shots”.
 David Graham never mentioned exactly how to assure other clubs in a set matched the favorite, but I figured out how to do it.

-Now I am offering folks located around the country, who do not have access to our flex test facility, the opportunity to mail his, or her, favorite club, along with the offending diver, to us and we will re-shaft the driver to match the favorite.
-You driver may become your favorite!
+Now I am offering folks located around the country, who do not have access to our flex test facility, the opportunity to mail his, or her, favorite club, along with the offending diver specifications, to us and we will send back a matching driver shaft along with the favorite.

-The chart on the left is the summation of the yardage difference between the best and worse flexes of all those tested.
+The chart on the left is the summation of the yardage difference between the best and worse flexes of 100 tested players besides Lucien.
 It illustrates the impact that the shaft flex has on distance.
 Not only is the average 14 yard difference much higher than expected, but many players had very large differences, as the chart on the left illustrates.
 Whoever said that shaft flex doesn’t matter is proven to be dead wrong.
 As the chart to the left shows, the smallest difference between any player’s best and worst flex is 5 yards and the largest is 23 yards!

 Of course not everyone is playing with their worse or their best flex.
 Half of those tested in the above sample, had their own clubs with them to compare to the test clubs.
-Only 8 of them, 15%, were playing with their best flex.(See the 8 players plotted on the vertical axis).
+Only 8 of them, 15%, are playing with their best flex.(See the 8 players plotted on the vertical axis).

 Players with various handicaps were tested by hitting 3 shots with each 6-iron whose flexes separated by only 3 CPM.
 Lucian’s test is shown on the left.
 He hit only 20 test clubs.
 His best flex was revealed to be 302 CPM.
 It is evident from the chart that 3 CPM why increments of only a few CPM are necessary to identify the best flex.
 Also note that his very high swing speed would suggest that he swing Xstiff shafts according to industry dogma.
 Fexes above and below 302 CPM reduce his average shot length by about 15 yards.
 Who said that flex does not matter?
 Wouldn’t you want to play with the 302 flex in your 6 iron, if you were Lucian?